Data Centers in Hadley

 Natural Disaster Risk

-The United Kingdom has a very low overall risk profile for natural disasters, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability is a key advantage for mission-critical infrastructure requiring maximum uptime.
+The United Kingdom has a Very Low overall natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+While the aggregate risk is minimal, infrastructure planning should account for specific, localized events.

 Risks from earthquakes and tropical cyclones are negligible.